elotroalex/chiens/_texts/translation.md

 - {:.sp} Parliamentarian.

-- {:.pr} I will be frank, the Republic intends to take back control of its most beautiful colony: Saint-Domingue.
+- {:.pr} I'll be frank, the Republic intends to take back control of its most beautiful colony: Saint-Domingue.

 - {:.sp} Toussaint.